Skip to content

 Once you have your IAM Role's trust policy and IAM Policies configured, you can finish creating the role.
 Take a note of the IAM Role ARN, as you'll need this when setting up the integration in Spacelift in the next section.

-Now that you have an IAM Role created, navigate to the Cloud Integration page from the Spacelift navigation sidebar.
+Now that you have an IAM Role created, navigate to the Cloud Integrations page from the Spacelift navigation sidebar.

 Navigate to the Cloud integrations page